 Please only visit our recreation sites if you are local to the area.

 Please only visit with your household, your bubble, or to meet one other person.

 Please act responsibly, stay local and stay safe.

-The Grane valley has an intriguing air of desolation which still haunts the many ruined farmsteads, which were abandoned when the reservoirs were built to supply drinking water to the growing industrial towns.
+The Grane Valley has an intriguing atmosphere amongst the many ruined farmsteads, which were abandoned when the reservoirs were built to supply drinking water to the growing industrial towns.